 The Role of Adrenal Fatigue in Estrogen Hormone Dominance – Part 2

 While a definitive diagnosis can be made through a thorough history and physical examination, together with laboratory tests of estrogens and progesterone levels, this is seldom done.
-Instead, synthetic estrogen such as Premarin ,or combination synthetic estrogen and synthethic progesterone (such as Pempro) are often passed out on the premise that symptoms presented are due to estrogen deficiency without any consideration for the progesterone part of the equation.
+Instead, synthetic estrogen such as Premarin, or combination synthetic estrogen and synthetic progesterone (such as Pempro) are often passed out on the premise that symptoms presented are due to estrogen deficiency without any consideration for the progesterone part of the equation.
 In reality, many are suffering from relative estrogen dominance.

-This naturally oriented protocol is designed to reduced the body’s estrogen load and prevent onset of cancer.
-If you already have been diagnosed with cancer, more aggressive action will be needed including include all these steps.
+This naturally oriented protocol is designed to reduced the body’s estrogen hormone load and prevent the onset of cancer.
+If you already have been diagnosed with cancer, more aggressive action will be needed including all these steps.

-While addressing estrogen reduction protocol, it is also good to understand the role of the neuroendocrine metabolic (NEM) response.
+While addressing an estrogen hormone reduction protocol, it is also good to understand the role of the NeuroEndoMetabolic (NEM) Stress ResponseSM.
 This is how hormones, neurotransmitters, and our metabolism and detoxification all interact to keep balances in the body.
-When estrogen dominates, our estrogen production decreases, and detoxification to clear excess estrogen increases.
-This all has implications in how to treat estrogen dominance, which you will read about in this article.
+When the estrogen hormone dominates, our estrogen hormone production decreases, and detoxification to clear the excess estrogen hormone increases.
+This all has implications in how to treat estrogen hormone dominance, which you will read about in this article.
 The NEM response is how the body all interacts together to maintain health.
 A hormone imbalance creates an imbalance in the NEM response, which causes issues with the breakdown of certain hormones, and the cleansing of hormones, specifically estrogen, from the body.

 1. Natural Progesterone